 - To reduce the spare capacity.
 If many smaller size transformers are used one machine can be used as spare.
 If only one large machine is feeding the load, a spare of similar rating has to be available.
 The problem of spares becomes more acute with fewer machines in service at a location.

-- When transportation problems limit installation of large transformers at site, it may be easier to transport smaller ones to site and work them in parallel.
+- When transportation problems limit installation of large transformers at a site, it may be easier to transport smaller ones to the site and work them in parallel.

 Conditions for satisfactory parallel operation